96boards/website/src/content/projects/mosquitto/mosquitto.md

   them on an emulated lcd display.
 Intended for ‘getting started’ with MQTT and CE 96Boards.
 images:
-  - MQTT_FrontPage.png
+  - ./_images/MQTT_FrontPage.png
-  - MQTT_Video_OpenHours.png
+  - ./_images/MQTT_Video_OpenHours.png
-slug: projects/Mosquitto/
+slug: mosquitto/
-layout: ../../layouts/Project.astro
 ---

 # Mosquitto

 Demonstrates the use of mosquitto as a broker and paho as a client for MQTT messages.
 MQTT messages are published (using a twitter feed as content).
 A subscriber client subscribes to these MQTT messages and displays them on an emulated lcd display.
 Intended for ‘getting started’ with MQTT and CE 96Boards.